This short article was released by S&P Global Mobility and not by S&P Global Ratings, which is a separately managed department of S&P Global.

 analysis.The everyday selling rate metric in November (approximately 44-45K.

-daily) would be in-line with levels because September.
+each day) would be in-line with levels because September.
 Translation:.

 stated Chris Hopson, principal expert at S&P Global Mobility.